LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/ConfiguringtheSDK/attributes.md

 #### scrollToBottomButtonEnabled
-Toggle the mode of the Scroll to bottom button.
+Toggle the mode of the scroll to bottom button.

    - **Type:** Bool
    - **Default value:** true